 API Reference

 Welcome to Memo.
-By integrating with Memo, you’ll be able to see the actual engagement data on editorial content from hundreds of marquee publishers.
+By integrating with Memo, you’ll be able to see the actual engagement data on editorial content from thousands of marquee publishers.
 Below you will find comprehensive documentation for the Memo API, containing everything you need in order to integrate.

 The Memo API follows the JSON API spec.
 It uses HTTP response codes to indicate successful calls and API errors.
 All responses, including errors, are returned in JSON.